storacha/specs/w3-filecoin.md

 Once a Storefront receives a valid piece, it MAY be offered for aggregation, so that it makes its way into a Storage Provider.
 Aggregation MAY be handled asynchronously, therefore the Aggregator MUST acknowledge a request by issuing a signed receipt.

 Once an Aggregator successfully receives a piece offer, the piece gets queued for aggregation.
-A receipt is created to proof the transition of the offered aggregate state from `null` into `queued`.
-It is worth mentioning that if an offer is for a piece that is already `queued` or `accepted`, it has no effect.
+A receipt is created to prove the transition of the offered aggregate state from `null` into `queued`.
+It is worth mentioning that if an offer is for a piece that is already `queued` or `accepted`, it is a nop.

-This receipt MUST have link to a followup task (using `.fx.join` field) that either succeeds (if the piece was added into an aggregate) or fails, so that its receipt COULD be looked up using it.
+This receipt MUST have link to a followup task (using `.fx.join` field) that either succeeds (if the piece was added into an aggregate) or fails, so that its receipt MAY be looked up using it.

 After an aggregator dequeues the piece, it will be included into an aggregate to be offered for Storage Providers.
 A receipt is created to proof the transition of the aggregate state from `queued` into `accepted` or `rejected`.
-If successful, a inclusion proof should also be provided.
+If successful, a inclusion proof MUST also be provided.

 ```mermaid
 sequenceDiagram